DITAS-Project/deployment-engine/README.md

 It takes time to set everything up.
 You will be informed by the API once the job is done or have failed.
 There is no intermediate output possible due to the fact that only a JSON can be returned and all printing happens inside the container.

-Having that, if you want to make sure that the machines were created correctly, you can refresh the status of the nodes when you view the deployment.
+Having that, if you want to make sure that the machines were created correctly, you can view the status of the nodes on the [http://31.171.247.156:50012/deps](http://31.171.247.156:50012/deps) page.
-If they show `running` it means the python script has finished its job.
+If the nodes show `running` it means the python script has finished its job and VM are created, as long as the full deployment is not `running` some other tasks, such as creating the cluster with ansible, are being performed.

 #### View the deployments
 To view deployments from the command line type `curl 31.171.247.156:50012/deps` for all and `curl 31.171.247.156:50012/dep/test` for a specific one - `test` in this case.

+#### Rerun the deployment
+If you decide to feed the engine with a deployment that has the same main name, the engine will understand that as a command to add another version of all components that are currently running in the cluster.
+It will create new pods/services/deployments for components such as SLAlite, ds4m or VDC.

 #### Remove the deployment
 To remove a deployment called `test` run `curl -X DELETE 31.171.247.156:50012/dep/test`